Raúl Asencio (footballer, born 1998): Loan to Pescara

 After appearing on the bench for Genoa in their first 2020–21 Serie A game against Crotone, on 28 September 2020 he joined Pescara on loan.

 Loan to SPAL

 On 1 February 2021, Asencio joined Serie B club SPAL, on a loan deal.

 Alcorcón

 Asencio returned to Spain on 10 August 2021, after signing a two-year contract with Segunda División side AD Alcorcón.
 On 20 December, he posted a story on his Instagram profile showing himself driving at over 160 kilometres per hour while holding a coffee with the other hand; the following day, his contract with the club was terminated.

 Lecce

 On 20 January 2022, he returned to Italy and signed a contract with Lecce until 30 June 2022, with an option to extend for another season and another 3-year extension option.

 Cittadella

 On 21 June 2022, Asencio moved to Serie B club Cittadella.

+Potenza

+On 27 August 2023, Asencio signed a two-year contract with Potenza in Serie C.

+Casertana

+On 2 September 2024, Asencio signed with Casertana.